-Conditions apply if the predicted noise exceeds the NML CoA E24 EPL 12208 REMM NVC6 c) identify noise impacts at noise sensitive receivers; d) select and apply reasonable and feasible work practices to minimise noise impacts; and Interpretation: Assessment requirements are in line with the CNVS and this NVMP / CNVIS.
-Notification Assessment and notification in accordance with Sydney Metro's CNVS and CCS.
+CoA E24 EPL 12208 REMM NVC6 c) identify noise impacts at noise sensitive receivers; d) select and apply reasonable and feasible work practices to minimise noise impacts; and Interpretation: Assessment requirements are in line with the CNVS and this NVMP / CNVIS.
+Assessment and notification in accordance with Sydney Metro's CNVS and CCS. e) notify the identified noise sensitive receivers at least 5 days prior to the commencement of maintenance activities undertaken outside of the hours specified in Condition O13.1, except where the licensee first becomes aware of the need to undertake those maintenance activities less than 5 days prior to the proposed commencement date, in which case the notification must be provided as soon as practicable after becoming aware of the need to undertake the maintenance activities.
+Interpretation: Notification r accordance with Sydney Interpretation: Assessment requirements are in line with the CNVS and this NVMP / CNVIS.
 O13.4 e) notify the identified noise sensitive receivers at least 5 days prior to the commencement of maintenance activities undertaken outside of the hours specified in Condition O13.1, except where the licensee first becomes aware of the need to undertake those maintenance activities less than 5 days prior to the proposed commencement date, in which case the notification must be provided as soon as practicable after becoming aware of the need to undertake the maintenance activities.
-Interpretation: Notification requirements similar to CNVS apart from timing - assume that 7 days' notice is required per the CNVS to be consistent with other Sydney Metro works.